 If you plan to use the Korea Tour Card app, you’ll be able to top up your mobile T-Money card using a debit or credit card straight from the app.
 Of course, you can also go to a nearby convenience store and request the cute staff to reload your T-Money card.

-Using T-Money in the Subway, Bus, and Taxi
+How to Use T-Money on the Subway, Bus, and Taxi

 When riding the bus, place your T-Money card on the sensor until you hear it beep.
 You’ll then see the charged amount as well as the remaining balance of your card.
 Before getting off, make sure to tap your T-Money card on the sensor by the rear doors to get the discounted fare or free transfer.